SumoLogic/sumologic-kubernetes-collection-helm-operator/docs/dev/update.md

 Access to redhat connect is required before proceeding with component images update step
 - Join Redhat support slack channel #op-assist-sumologic.
 Post in #pd-priv-opensource-collection channel, someone from the team will add you.
 - If you don't have access to https://connect.redhat.com, Raise a helpdesk ticket to get you added under Sumologic Org's account and also to assocaite your Github account to redhat.
+Associating your github account to redhat can be done by any existing team member using redhat connect console (Components -> sumologic-kubernetes-collection-helm-operator-bundle -> Repository Information -> Authorized Github User accounts).

 ## Components images update (New method)